felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Furthermore only every fourth point in the #sym.psi - direction is used to make the triangles distinguishable.
 This has very little influence on the delaunay triangulation in this specific section.

+// TODO: split this into 2 figures
 #include "../../figs/triangulation_artifacts/sparse/fig.typ"

+=== An alternative Triangulation

 A possible solution to this is presented in the bottom two figures.
 Instead of relying on delaunay triangulation, a custom regular triangle grid is used.
 This is achieved by a new method called `make_regular_triangles`.